 - Established a dedicated help desk for customer queries about the Scheme.

 - Rolling out a local government support program to build capacity in local councils in their role as consent authority.
-The department has published a Biodiversity Offset Scheme resources manual for local government and is continuing to sponsor local government staff participation in Biodiversity Assessment Method (BAM) training.
+The department has published a Biodiversity Offsets Scheme resources manual for local government and is continuing to sponsor local government staff participation in Biodiversity Assessment Method (BAM) training.

 - Providing ongoing support to regional councils and proponents to navigate and apply the existing flexibility of the Scheme.